-- · Federal Stafford Loan

-- Federal Perkins Loan

-- Federal Health Professions Loan (students must provide parent data on the FAFSA to be considered for this loan)
+- Federal Direct Unsubsidized loan - Federal Health Professions Loan (students must provide parent data on the FAFSA to be considered for this loan)

-- · Federal PLUS Loan for graduate students
+Federal PLUS Loan for graduate students

 There are other sources for loans (along with state and association assistance programs) that students can fully research to obtain funding.
 Information can be obtained from the American Optometric Association as well as from local and state optometric associations.